-Menus offer healthy and tasty meal options while reflecting the Scottish Government food and drink legal requirements for school lunches.
+Menus offer healthy and tasty meal options while reflecting the Scottish Government food and drink legal requirements in both primary and secondary settings.
+Our menus are written to balance pupil choice with the most stringent of school food standards in the UK.